-

 Robert Beyer

-Sophie has joined as an Assistant Data Analyst for the Global Migration Data Portal.
-She has previously supported the portal as an intern, and prior to joining IOM she worked in a UK charity supporting refugees and asylum seekers to learn English and access healthcare.
+Sophie is an Assistant Data Analyst for the Global Migration Data Portal for IOM GMDAC and also works on the Sustainable Development Goals.
+She previously supported the portal as an intern, and has experience supporting refugees and asylum seekers to learn English and access healthcare.
 Her interests include climate change-induced migration, gender and sustainable development.

-She holds an MSc in Migration and Mobility studies and a BA in Modern Languages (French, German and Spanish) from the University of Bristol.
+She holds an Master of Science in Migration and Mobility studies and a Bachelor of Arts in Modern Languages (French, German and Spanish) from the University of Bristol.

 Sophie Caseldine